Bipin-24/tirthanportal/pages/index.md

   {% item %}

-  ### Adopt anywhere {% .jumbo %}
+  ### Activate {% .jumbo %}

-  Use Markdoc to create interactive documentation experiences, static content sites, authoring tooling, and more.
+  Activate data with agents and automations that ensure quality, reliability, and readiness across every AI initiative.

   {% /item %}